IFAKA/unwavering-focus/PRD.md

     2. The extension tracks these visits using `chrome.storage.local`.
     3. When a user attempts to navigate to a *homepage* URL of a distracting domain (e.g., `https://www.facebook.com/`, `https://www.youtube.com/`), the counter for that domain increments.
     4. If the counter for a domain reaches its daily limit, any subsequent attempts to access that domain's *homepage* for the rest of the day will immediately **redirect to the "Focus Page"** (see 3.5).
+    5. **Overlay System:** When a user has remaining visits, show a modal overlay with visit count and "Continue/Go Back" options.
 * **Content Exception:** The system *must not* redirect if the URL indicates specific content access (e.g., `https://www.youtube.com/watch?v=XYZ`, `https://www.youtube.com/results?search_query=ABC`, `https://www.reddit.com/r/programming/comments/123/`).
 This allows direct search, video watching, or sub-content access without triggering the homepage limit or redirection.
 Implementation should use robust URL pattern matching (e.g., regular expressions) to differentiate homepages from specific content paths.
 * **Custom Element Hider (Optional - V2 Consideration):** User can select and hide specific HTML elements on any configured website (e.g., news feeds, suggested videos).
 This feature might be deferred to a V2 for initial release simplicity.